Is the real Asensio finally back? Resurgent Real Madrid winger could play key role in Liverpool and Barcelona clashes | Goal.com

 Real Madrid 2-0 Eibar: Match statistics

-It's been two years since Marco Asensio was a protagonist at Real Madrid.
+It's been well over two years since Marco Asensio was a protagonist at Real Madrid.

 But there are signs that that winger is ready to play a major role in the most important part of the club's 2020-21 campaign.